6 steps to own your content

 Enjoy your new personal static website!

-If you encounter any issues while following this guide, if you want to show your appreciation, or simply leave comment, you can do so by posting content on your webmention-compatible website, or by interacting with the syndicated copies of this contente at the links below (more details here).
+If you encounter any issues while following this guide, if you want to show your appreciation, or simply leave comment, you can do so by posting content on your webmention-compatible website, or by interacting with the syndicated copies of this content at the links below.